dspetukhov/data-quality-automated-evaluator/README.md

 # Data Quality Automated Evaluation - `DQ-AE`

-A configurable Python tool for evaluating quality of temporal data using **[Polars](https://docs.pola.rs/)** library.
+A configurable Python tool for evaluating the quality of temporal data using **[Polars](https://docs.pola.rs/)** library.

 **Why:**

-- check and identify data sources disruptions followed by performace degradation of a production system,
+- check and identify data source disruptions followed by performance degradation of a production system,
-- be aware of and ensure governance over data changes over time.
+- to be aware of and ensure governance over data changes over time.

 **How:**

 - evaluates descriptive statistics (e.g. the number of unique values) for each column in data over specified time intervals,
-- collects evaluation results as a structured markdown report with charts and tables representing changes of these statistics over time.
+- composes evaluation results into a structured markdown report with charts and tables representing changes of these statistics over time.

 <!-- Detailed description of this tool is available on my **[Medium](https://medium.com/@dspetukhov)** -->